grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Well, she's got all the compressed air lines off one of the diesels to check and clean 'em," he answered her as they were both climbing into the control room.
 "She's not going to be thrilled about finishing that job up while the boat is moving.
 And she cursed Hemi up and down the meridian for requesting me up here."

-[//]: # (Referring to the compressed-air lines are used to turn the diesels over when starting the engines.)
+[//]: # (Referring to the compressed-air lines used to turn the diesels over when starting the engines.)

 "That's a minor job, she can handle it on her own.
 And we'll be running on batteries for quite a while, so she can take her time getting that diesel ready to start again."